cogdog/simple-ipsum/README.md

-# simple-ipsum
+# Simple Ipsum
-A standalone, unstyled ipso lorem generator.
+A ipso lorem generator w/o any style at all

+Just out of the oven... https://cogdog.github.io/simple-ipsum